wp-plugins/wp-spamshield/readme.txt

 Version 1.1.4.1, *released 05/07/14*

 * Fixed a bug that caused a "Division by zero" error in the admin spam stats (if a new install) on some systems.
+* Improved some of the existing filters in the algorithmic spam protection layer.

 Version 1.1.4, *released 05/06/14*